Fallopian tube anatomy predicts pregnancy and pregnancy outcomes after tubal reversal surgery: Comment

-A limitation of our study is the lack of information about other important factors contributing to fertility, including the male partner; frequency and timing of intercourse; and ovulation history.
-Nevertheless, it probes deeper and with greater statistical power into post tubal reversal fertility than previous studies.
+Limitations of this study include the absence of data about other factors that contribute to fertility, such as semen analysis; frequency and timing of intercourse; and ovulation history.
+Nevertheless, our study probes deeper and with greater statistical power than past studies of fertility after tubal reversal surgery.